• Skip to primary navigation

 The Importance of Ramp Pickling Liquid

-As I've said before, the secret to pickled ramps is all in their pickling liquid, I never throw it away, it's their essence, a concentrate of their flavor.
+The secret to pickled ramps is all in their pickling liquid.
+It's their essence with a concentrated ramp flavor.
 For pickled ramp aioli and flavored sour creams, I always cook down the pickling liquid a bit and then add it to the finished product to boost the flavor.

 But, most pickle recipes contain a ton of sugar and/or vinegar, reducing the liquid down can protect against the finished product being overly vinegar-y, as the potency of vinegar is subdued by heat, but too much sugar or salt can be ruin your aioli, fast, which is why I developed a pickled ramp recipe made especially for reducing down.
-See the original recipe here.
+To see that, go to Pickled Ramps.

 pickled ramp aioli, pickled ramp tartar sauce,